-Welcome to the class website for Machine Learning: Foundations and Applications .
-This class aims to serve as an accessible introduction to machine learning.
-The course aims to cover foundations and the practical use of methods in applications arising in recent data-driven fields, the natural sciences, and engineering.
+Welcome to the class website for Special Topics in Machine Learning .
+This seminar will cover select topics in machine learning concerning mathematical foundations and practical computational aspects.
+The seminar will also discuss applications arising in recent data-driven fields, the natural sciences, and engineering.
 The class will also cover select advanced topics on deep learning and dimension reduction.
-Please check back for updates on the course website periodically.
+Please check back for updates as the course website will be revised periodically.

 - The Elements of Statistical Learning: Data Mining, Inference, and Prediction, by Hastie, Tibshirani, Friedman.